fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

 #### BundleLocation
 **Description:** BundleLocation contains information about the most relevant or salient location in relation to the data contained in the bundle.
 The default location would be the location of recording.
-However, any other location vowed as most relevant to the data can be set as the BundleLocation.
-The information provided in the component is intended for discoverability and display purposes.
+However, any other location regarded as the most relevant or salient location to the data can be set as the BundleLocation.
+The information provided in the component is intended for discoverability in map based browsing and keyword search as well as general display purposes.
 Detailed documentation of geographic information should be outsourced into an additional metadata file.

 	Number of occurrences:		1-1